MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ![](TaskRunnerExplorer1.png)

-We can now build the solution, and double click `CreatePackage` in the Task Runner Explorer.
-If we show all files in the Solution Explorer, we should see that a package `JasmineNodeJsTestAdapter.vsix` has been created:
+I can now build the solution, and double click the `CreatePackage` grunt task in the Task Runner Explorer.
+If I show all files in the Solution Explorer, I should see that a package `JasmineNodeJsTestAdapter.vsix` has been created:

 ![](SolutionAfterBuildAndCreatePackage.png)